helderco/cmsplugin-sections/README.md

 1. Add a Section Container plugin to the page;
 2. Add one or more Section plugins into the Section Container;
 3. Add content to each Section plugin as per usual;
+4. Optionally render the menu in a separate plugin by clicking "Create Menu" from the Section Container's menu in structure mode;
-4. Style with CSS to suite your needs;
+4. Style with CSS to suit your needs;
 5. Optionally add the above JS to your project to provide smooth scrolling between sections;
-6. Optionally override or extend the provided templates to further suite your needs.
+6. Optionally override or extend the provided templates to further suit your needs.